Healthy Streets to support COVID-19 recovery

 - Charles Street between Boylston Street and Beacon Street

-- Columbus Avenue between Clarendon Street and Stuart Street
+- Columbus Avenue between Clarendon Street and Arlington Street

 - Court Street between Congress Street and Tremont Street